brevzin/cpp_proposals/3491_define_static/define-static.md

 But that's a fairly awkward implementation, and the string use-case is sufficiently common as to merit a more ergonomic solution.

+There are two design questions that we have to address: whether objects can overlap and whether `define_static_array` needs to mandate structural.

 ## The Overlapping Question

 Consider the existence of `template <char const*> struct C;` and the following two translation units: